kagof/VSCode-Befunge/README.md

 ### 1.0.0

-- Initial release with support for Befunge-93 and Befunge-98
+* Initial release with support for Befunge-93 and Befunge-98

+### 1.1.0

+* Support for alignment guides for the directional characters